Healthdirect Free Australian health advice you can count on.

 What are the benefits of psychotherapy?

-Psychotherapy aims to help people with mental health issues discover their own resilience.
+Psychotherapy aims to help people with or without mental health issues to understand their feelings, thoughts and actions better and to discover their own resilience.

-Psychotherapy does not stop stressful events, but it gives you the power to cope in a healthy way.
-It can also help you understand yourself.
+While psychotherapy can't stop stressful events, it can give you the power to cope in a healthy way.
+It can also help you understand yourself and learn new ways of thinking, behaving and feeling.

 How can you get the most out of psychotherapy?